GSecAwareness/LAN/part2/part2.md

 ![getcontent](https://github.com/GSecAwareness/LAN/blob/main/part2/3%20etherchannel%20summary%20desirable.PNG)

-*2)	In Office B, configure a Layer-2 EtherChannel named PortChannel1 between DSW-B1 and DSW-B2 using an open standard protocol.
+***Step 2*** *In Office B, configure a Layer-2 EtherChannel named PortChannel1 between DSW-B1 and DSW-B2 using an open standard protocol.
 Both switches should actively try to form an EtherChannel.*

 Next, create the etherchannel between DSW-B1 and DSW-B2, according to the directions.
 Be mindful that it states to use an open standard protocol, specifically LACP.
 Use active mode so both switches actively try to form the EtherChannel.
 Once again, use <b>do show cdp neighbors</b> to see the neighboring devices and their interfaces.